 Director of Catering

-Sharon prepares MFA’s lunches.
+Sharon Ajavon prepares MFA’s lunches.
 As a young woman, she learned to cook under the tutelage of her mother, who is a renowned chef within the MVTC community in Paynesville.
 Since then, she has run a catering business and been the head chef at the Monrovia Vocational Training Center's restaurant.
-Sharon has a wonderful rapport with the student-athletes, and we are lucky to have her.
+Ajavon has a wonderful rapport with the student-athletes, and we are lucky to have her.

 Melanie B. Toe

-Melanie holds a high school diploma from St. Teresa Convent High School.
+Toe holds a high school diploma from St. Teresa Convent High School.
 She is a sophomore student at the Mother Patern College of Health Sciences at Stella Maris Polytechnic.